saturnlighting/literature-review/README.md

-The scientific literature on the intersections of active travel and road lighting is spread across several disciplines such as transportation, public health, road safety, criminology, studies of social inequalities, and engineering and technology.
+The scientific literature on the intersections of active travel and road lighting is spread across several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology.

 ## Active travel and road lighting